rstcheck/rstcheck-core/docs/source/usage/config.rst

 .. note::

-    TOML format is only supported when the python library ``tomli`` is importable.
+    TOML format is only supported when the python library ``tomli`` is importable if the used python version is lower than 3.11.
     See the :ref:`installation:Installation` section for more information.

 In TOML format all config related to ``rstcheck-core`` must go into the ``[tool.rstcheck]``